Beauty: Human attributes

 and that the rules by which attractiveness is established are similar across different genders and cultures.

 A feature of beautiful women which has been explored by researchers is a waist–hip ratio of approximately 0.70.
 As of 2004, physiologists had shown that women with hourglass figures were more fertile than other women because of higher levels of certain female hormones, a fact that may subconsciously condition males choosing mates.
-However, in 2008 other commentators have suggested that this preference may not be universal.
+In 2008, other commentators have suggested that this preference may not be universal.
 For instance, in some non-Western cultures in which women have to do work such as finding food, men tend to have preferences for higher waist-hip ratios.

 Exposure to the thin ideal in mass media, such as fashion magazines, directly correlates with body dissatisfaction, low self-esteem, and the development of eating disorders among female viewers.
 Further, the widening gap between individual body sizes and societal ideals continues to breed anxiety among young girls as they grow, highlighting the dangerous nature of beauty standards in society.

 Western concept

-Beauty standards are rooted in cultural norms crafted by societies and media over centuries.
-As of 2018, it has been argued that the predominance of white women featured in movies and advertising leads to a Eurocentric concept of beauty, which assigns inferiority to women of color.
-Thus, societies and cultures across the globe struggle to diminish the longstanding internalized racism.
+A study using Chinese immigrants and Hispanic, Black and White American citizens found that their ideals of female beauty were not significantly different.
+Participants in the study rated Asian and Latina women as more attractive than White and Black women, and it was found that Asian and Latina women had more of the attributes that were considered attractive for women.
+Exposure to Western media did not influence or improve the Asian men's ratings of White women.

+One study found that East Asian women in the United States are closer to the ideal figure promoted in Western media, and that East Asian women conform to both Western and Eastern influences in the United States.
+East Asian men were found to be more impacted by Western beauty ideals then East Asian women, in the United States.
+East Asian men felt as though their bodies were not large enough and therefore deviated from the Western norm.
+East Asian men and white Western women were found to have the highest levels of body dissatisfaction in the United States.
+A study of African American and South Asian women found that some had internalized a white beauty ideal that placed light skin and straight hair at the top.

 Eurocentric standards for men include tallness, leanness, and muscularity, which have been idolized through American media, such as in Hollywood films and magazine covers.